 Flexible Working, such as working part-time, compressed hours, or working from home, on a short or longer-term basis can help people to manage caring needs.
-More information can be found in Section 2.4 of this guide and is provided on the flexible working website.
+More info can be found in Section 2.4 of this guide and here: https://hr.admin.ox.ac.uk/flexible-working.